Subscribe to get more!

 Any organic material that can be added to a compost heap can be used.
 Here’s a few of my favourite ingredients –

-Worm castings are a cornerstone to all of my compost teas.
+Worm castings are a cornerstone of all of my compost teas.
 They are well known for their amazing range of plant nutrients.
 Nettles too have a formidable reputation for their nutritional content and make a well known tea in their own right.

 Yarrow and Comfrey are known as ‘compost activators’. they have compounds in them that help speed the composting process through enhancing biological or chemical reactions in the compost pile.
 Comfrey is a dynamic accumulator and contains valuable potassium.

 Chicken poo is a well known fertilizer that is full of nitrogen.
 That nitrogen boosts microbial activity quite well.
 We get pigeon poo from a free local source and that helps to add phosphorus to the mix.
 Check out this page for an easy way to use chook or pigeon poo on your garden.